-Brendan Kelley, M.D., is Associate Professor and Clinical Vice-Chair of the Department of Neurology and Neurotherapeutics at UT Southwestern Medical Center.
+Brendan Kelley, M.D., is Associate Professor and Clinical Vice-Chair of the Department of Neurology at UT Southwestern Medical Center.
 He specializes in evaluation and study of neurological causes of impairment in memory and cognition.

 A native of Ohio, Dr. Kelley earned his medical degree at The Ohio State University and the Executive MBA Program at The Ohio State University’s Fisher College of Business.
 He also earned a master’s degree in Physics at Cornell University.
 Dr. Kelley completed a residency in neurology at Cleveland Clinic and then received advanced fellowship training in Behavioral Neurology and Multiple Sclerosis at Mayo Clinic.